PROGRAM DETAILS CAN BE FOUND HERE

 **PLEASE NOTE THAT PREREQUISITES MUST BE MET PRIOR TO CLASS START.
 REGISTRATION PACKETS CAN BE PICKED UP IN THE ADULT EDUCATION OFFICE LOCATED IN THE NEXTEIR ADULT LEARNING CENTER AT LENAPE TECH MONDAY - THURSDAY.

 We understand that the majority of our students may need to work while they attend adult education classes.
 To accommodate those students, all classes are offered at night.
-Don’t let your current job and the schedule of classes discourage you for registering today!
+Don’t let your current job and the schedule of classes discourage you from registering today!

 This training is WIOA approved.

-** There is a $50 late registration fee in addition to tuition if not paid in full 2 weeks prior to first night of class.
+** There is a $50 late registration fee in addition to tuition if not paid in full 2 weeks prior to the first night of class.